neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

   - `ClaimTransaction`
   - `MinerTransaction`
   - `StateTransaction`
-- Deprecated transaction types should not be used anymore:
+- Deprecated transaction types that should not be used anymore:
   - `RegisterTransaction`
   - `EnrollmentTransaction`
   - `IssueTransaction`